 Parameter 4 controls when note off messages are sent.
 If parameter 4 is zero (the default), the note off is sent just before the note on - so the note lasts from one change to the next, which is conceptually the same as the CV output.
 If parameter 4 is one, and Z is negative (so Y is a trigger), then the trigger is treated as a gate, and the note off message is sent when the gate goes low.
+Additionally, in this case, a MIDI note on is sent for each trigger, instead of only when the note changes.

-MIDI Input: MIDI note messages received on MIDI channel 1 set parameter 2 (root key).
+MIDI Input: MIDI note messages received on MIDI channel 1 are used according to parameter 6.
+If this parameter is 0, MIDI notes set parameter 2 (root key).